stroemlind/artsinalta/README.md

 ## User Stories

+When creating and developing the design for the website these User Stories was taken under consideration:

+### User Stories
 * "I want to easily navigate through the website"
 * "I want a simple and easy sign up form with relevent infromation"
 * "I want to be able to read the whole site on my phone and/or tablet"